About the Test

 - Blurred vision

 - In serious cases, seizures and loss of consciousness

 These symptoms may indicate low blood glucose but may also be seen with other conditions.

-An insulin test may also be done when an individual has or is suspected of having insulin resistance.
-This may include people with type 2 diabetes, polycystic ovary syndrome (PCOS), prediabetes, acanthosis nigricans, heart disease, or metabolic syndrome.
+An insulin test may also be done if you have had or are suspected of having insulin resistance.
+This may include people with type 2 diabetes, polycystic ovary syndrome (PCOS), prediabetes, acanthosis nigricans (an abnormal skin condition), heart disease, or metabolic syndrome.

-A healthcare practitioner also may order insulin and C-peptide tests after an insulinoma has been successfully removed to verify the effectiveness of treatment and then order the tests periodically to monitor for recurrence.
+A health care practitioner also may order insulin and C-peptide tests after an insulinoma has been successfully removed to verify the effectiveness of treatment and order the tests periodically to monitor for recurrence.

 Periodic testing may also be used to monitor the success of an islet cell transplant by measuring the insulin-producing capacity of the transplant.

 An insulin test is typically ordered by your doctor if your glucose levels are off or if you complain about certain symptoms.
 You may also be able to visit a lab or order an insulin test online.

 No. Although glucose levels can be monitored at home, insulin tests require specialized instruments and training and are performed at laboratories.